tadas-subonis/dev-tasubo-com-blog/_posts/2020-09-02-functional-programming-for-data-scientists.md

 This has a few important implications:
- - if you receive a value, you can be sure that it won't change mid-processing because it was modified in another thread
+ - if you receive value, you can be sure that it won't change mid-processing because it was modified in another thread
  - as a function caller, you can be sure that after calling the function the passed in arguments haven't changed and you can use them the same way before calling the function